The IPTAR Clinical Center

 IPTAR maintains a comprehensive psychoanalytic library.
 The library reading room is available to both candidates and members.
 It includes a wide selection of books and complete sets of the major psychoanalytic journals.
 A recent library addition is PEP WEB, which provides access to the current version of the PEP Archive, a virtual psychoanalytic library containing over 40,000 articles from the major psychoanalytic journals and more than 50 books, including the Standard Edition of Freud’s works.

 Each candidate at IPTAR has the capability of using the PEP WEB service at home on their own computers.
 Everyone is supplied with a personal password with which they can log into the site at any time.
 Psychoanalytic writings from all the major publications are available in their entirety.

 Members’ Scholarship Fund

 The IPTAR Members’ Scholarship Fund was established so that IPTAR candidates who demonstrate financial need can apply for interest-free loans in order to pay their tuition.
 Further details are available from the Scholarships Chairperson.

 Enrico Jones Diversity Scholarship

-IPTAR candidates have an active Candidates’ Organization (ICO).
+IPTAR candidates have an active Candidates’ Organization (CO).
 Although it is independent of the Institute structure, it has the full support of the Institute.
 The Candidates’ Organization is the voice of the candidates at the Institute and a resource for candidates to learn and gain support from each other.
-The ICO nominates candidates to sit as representatives on the three IPTAR Boards.
+The CO nominates candidates to sit as representatives on the three IPTAR Boards.
 It channels candidates, who so wish, into many Institute and Society committees and functions.